Ashutos777/Global-Startups/README.md

 ## TOOLS USED -

   ![download](https://user-images.githubusercontent.com/111995863/194266789-c26badc9-68db-4735-a31c-7e98749ab3c6.jpg)

-* i have used PowerPoint to design the theme of the Global Startups Dashboard
+ * I have used PowerPoint to design the theme of the Global Startups Dashboard.

 ## OBJECTIVES -